heoelri/get-keyvault-secrets/README.md

-# Deprecation notice

-This Action is deprecated.
-Instead, one can use [azure/cli@v1 action](https://github.com/Azure/cli) and pass a custom script to it to access [azure key vault](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-cli).
 # GitHub Action to fetch secrets from Azure Key Vault

+ > **IMPORTANT!** This is a fork of the deprecated [azure/get-keyvault-secrets](https://github.com/azure/get-keyvault-secrets) GitHub action. **We do not provide support and you're using this GitHub action at your own risk.**

-With the Get Key Vault Secrets action, you can fetch secrets from an [Azure Key Vault](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.
+With the Get Key Vault Secrets action, you can fetch secrets from an [Azure Key Vault](https://docs.microsoft.com/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.

-Get started today with a [free Azure account](https://azure.com/free/open-source)!

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/get-keyvault-secrets/blob/master/action.yml).